Saturday, March 15, 2008

 Occasionally I’ve gotten into a little trouble or embarrassment because of this proclivity.

-One time I was sitting around with some other railroad guys on our lunch break at Oscar’s Tavern down on Sansom and they all started saying “All right!
+One time in 1942 I was sitting around with some other railroad guys at Oscar’s Tavern down on Sansom Street and they all started saying “All right!
 Let’s go then!”
 And they clapped me on the back and said, “Let’s go, Arnold!”
 And I, having no idea what they were talking about said, “Okay!”
-And followed them out the bar and down the street to a recruiting station where we all joined the army.
-This was 1942, and millions of people all over the country were going into the service.
-But the thing was, as railroad men we were exempt from the draft, and all we had to do was keep working for the railroad and we wouldn’t have to go to war.
-Which was fine with me.
-I wanted us to win the war, but I was horrified of the possibility of actually having to shoot at someone.
-Not to mention being shot at myself.
-And here I was signing up, just because I hadn’t been paying attention.
-(Luckily for me and undoubtedly luckily for the army they put me in the engineers, in which no one ever shot at me, and in which it’s true that I was partially responsible for killing people, but at least I didn’t have to shoot them while I was doing it.)
+And followed them out the bar and down the street to the recruiting station where we all joined the army.
+But the thing was, as railroad men we were exempt from the draft, and all we had to do was keep working for the railroad and we wouldn’t have had to go to war.
+Which would have been fine with me.
+But there I was with all the rest of them, volunteering, just because I hadn’t been paying attention.

 I lost my virginity that way, too.
-I was sitting with some of my buddies in our billet in Frankfurt, a few weeks after V-E Day, dreaming of God knows what, dreaming of being in any place but in the army and in this bombed-out and reeking city, when they said, “You up for it, Arnold?”
+A few weeks after V-E Day I was sitting with some of my buddies in a café in Frankfurt, drinking peppermint schnapps and beer, dreaming of God knows what, when one of them said, “You up for it, Arnold?”
 And I said, “Sure.”
-Next thing I knew we were in a cafĂ© drinking peppermint schnapps, and pretty soon after that I was being frog-marched into a brothel, gibbering with fright as if I were being dragged to the gibbet.
+Next thing I knew I was being frog-marched into a brothel, gibbering with fright as if I were being dragged to the electric chair.
 And as terrified as I was going in I was even more terrified an hour later when I shuffled out, expecting a lightning bolt to strike me down at any moment and cast my wretched unshriven soul screaming hellward.

 So I knew that Larry and Elektra were chatting, I just had no idea what they were chatting about.
 Until Elektra tweaked my cheek and said, “Arnold, answer Larry.”